ibm-cloud-docs/app-configuration/ac-getting-support.md

 - guid
 - collection_id
-- region of the instance
+- Region of the instance
 - environment_id
 - property_id ((if the issue is related to property or evaluation)
 - feature_id (if the issue is related to feature or evaluation)